 Much of this concern about disorder emerged from concern on the right about a burgeoning moral underclass, characterised by illegitimacy, unemployment and crime (Murray, Lister et al. 1996) and on the left about growing social exclusion (Levitas, 2006) , resulting in neighbourhood based interventions such as Neighbourhood Renewal.
 The moral tone of these debates gave rise to the suggestion that communities were, through their own internal decrepitude, responsible for crime which occurred within them.
 Attendant problems of failing schools, health inequality and inadequate housing were no longer questions of social, but criminal, justice.
 Generic social policy issues were no longer worth resolving of their own accord, but rather because they gave rise to crime and criminal tendencies.
 This is what Crawford (1999) comes to call the ‘criminalisation of social policy’, which, as we examine below, has certain implications for the FRS.

 The move to partnership working, including community safety partnerships, was (and remains) challenging to many, both in local government and in the police.
 Culturally, there are great differences in many aspects of these organisations and getting representatives to share information and allow each other to participate equally has been problematic (Sullivan, Downe et al. 2006, Sullivan, Sweeting et al. 2005).
-At a more strategic level, the work of encouraging inward facing organisations to cooperate and develop a more external outlook (Stewart 2003) has been challenging, not least for fire and rescue services.
+At a more strategic level, the work of encouraging inward facing organisations to cooperate and develop a more external outlook (Stewart 2003) has been challenging, not least for fire and rescue services, many of whom are concerned about their perceived contribution to partnerships due to low financial input and stretched commitments to a number of LSPs (Audit Commission 2008).

 In 2002, the Police Reform Act developed and extended the work begun by the Crime and Disorder Act, extending statutory authority status to Fire and Rescue Authorities, and Primary Care Trusts.
 Other partnerships have also come into prominence in the interim, including Children and Young People’s Partnerships, delivering the ‘Every Child Matters’ agenda.
 Growing partnership commitments have challenged FRS across the country, particularly in areas where a single FRS covers multiple local authorities.